menus12/DAwR-2024-covid/README.md

 Population          1388    1514
 PopulationDensity    889    1514
 ```
+Snippet 2.
+Unique and missing values in population dataframe

 Respectively, there are 1514 missing values of **Population** and **PopulationDensity** so these observations are subject for removal.